 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
-Certain Plan investments are shares of various commingled funds which were managed by Mercer HR Services, LLC, the Plan's record keeper.
-In addition, Northern Trust Investments, N.A. serves as the custodian for certain commingled funds.
+Certain Plan investments are shares of various commingled funds which were managed by Mercer HR Services, LLC, the Plan's record keeper through October 2017, and by Wells Fargo Bank, N.A., which became the Plan's record keeper in November 2017.
 The Plan invests in common stock of the Company and issues loans to participants.